trethore/Weave/docs/installation.md

 }
 ```

-Replace the version string with the release tag you want.
+Replace the version string with the release tag you want. \
+See [GitHub Packages](https://github.com/trethore/Weave/packages/) for the latest versions.

 ---